- Chainlink is the brainchild of Sergey Nazarov (CEO) and Steve Ellis (CTO)

 How Does Chainlink Function?

-Chainlink uses decentralized oracle networks made up of tamper and manipulation resistant nodes.
-Every piece of data is digitally signed by the nodes and stored on chain.
+Chainlink uses decentralized oracle networks made up of tamper and manipulation-resistant nodes.
+Every piece of data is digitally signed by the nodes and stored on-chain.

 On-chain and off-chain components form the bulk of the Chainlink ecosystem.
 Smart contracts in Chainlink can integrate non-blockchain applications as well.
-An on-chain component of Chainlink helps in the selection of an Oracle and creation of an Oracle record.
+An on-chain component of Chainlink helps in the selection of an Oracle and the creation of an Oracle record.

 Once the Oracle is created, the agreement can be reported to the on-chain infrastructure only after it is executed off-chain.
 The off-chain component is aided by the Chainlink Core along with the subtask schemes and external adaptors, which are equipped within the off-chain architecture itself.

 Currently, Chainlink is built on the Ethereum network.
 Chainlink plans to update to being blockchain agnostic, meaning that cross-chain transactions would be possible.

 As per the Chainlink whitepaper, the most prominent applications of Chainlink are in Securities smart contracts, Insurance smart contracts, and Trade finance smart contracts.

 The bonds and smart contracts are based on interest rate derivatives.
 Securities smart contracts are a perfect fit for the implementation of Chainlink as they depend on different financial websites and APIs to report data about market prices and more.